DougAnderson444/ardag/README.md

 Where `wallet` is an Arweave `JWKInterface`, defaults to the string `use_wallet`.
 If no `JWK` is specified, ArDag will look for a `arweavewallet` on the `window` oject (see [PeerPiper/web3-wallet-connector](https://github.com/PeerPiper/web3-wallet-connector) to make one in 4 lines of code)

+Specifying a `dagOwner` will extend an existing DAG.

+⚠️ If you write to an existing DAG _without_ specifying `dagOwner` it will make a gap in the DAG, effectively starting a new one.
+The latest Root CID will no longer have a connection to previous roots, and the DAG is considered ended.
+The data still exists and will be loaded and thus this new Graph can be relinked to the previous CIDs with the `tag` again, but it will require some custom code and is not a part of this library (yet?).

 ### instance.save()

 Once you have an instance initialized and made, you can save data to it.
 Save an object with a label called `tag`: